temporalio/documentation-samples-typescript/README.md

 # Code Repository for Temporal Documentation Samples in TypeScript

+**Warning - deprecated**

+This repository is now deprecated.

+All relevant sample code has moved into the [temporalio/documentation](https://github.com/temporalio/documentation) repo.

+---

 This repository provides code used for samples in the [TypeScript Developer's Guide](https://docs.temporal.io/dev-guide/typescript).